 Non-safety related transportation applications operating in unlicensed bands

-Some of the broadcast use cases have needs for protecting broadcast traffic and also the privacy of that traffic, in ways that are not addressed by the current standard.
+Some of the new enhanced broadcast use cases have requirements for protecting broadcast traffic and also the privacy of that traffic, in ways that are not addressed by the current standard.

+The IEEE Std.
+802.11 has a group temporal key security association (GTKSA) security framework for multicast.
+This project will include enhancements that provides a broadcast frame security framework.

 5.6 Stakeholders for the Standard:

-Stakeholders include chip makers to deliver PHY and MAC sub-systems, mobile devices, personal computers, consumer electronics, as well as system integrators, telecom operators, transportation industries, multiple system operators and video content suppliers.
+Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, cellular operators, transportation industries, multiple system operators and video content suppliers.

 Intellectual Property